Automated Algorithm Design for Auto-Tuning Optimizers: Conclusion

-While our approach shows promise, several limitations should be considered.
+Building on these promising results, we identify several directions for future work.
 First, the generated algorithms and their performance depend on the choice of the underlying LLM.
-We experimented with multiple models, including \texttt{o4-mini} and \texttt{gemini-2.0-flash}, as well as varying hyperparameters of the LLaMEA framework used for algorithm generation.
+We experimented with various models, including \texttt{o4-mini} and \texttt{gemini-2.0-flash}.
 Although \texttt{gemini-2.0-flash} produced valid algorithms, their performance was generally inferior to those generated by \texttt{o4-mini}.
 We selected \texttt{o4-mini} for the presented experiments because it offered a favorable balance between performance and computational cost.

-Another limitation is that our study relies on a fixed set of applications and GPUs to evaluate generated algorithms.
-Although we demonstrate that LLM-generated algorithms can generalize to a diverse set of unseen search spaces, broader validation across additional architectures and domains can provide further details on their robustness.
-Finally, while our method currently has a generation-evaluation loop that takes too long to do this, interesting future work could involve direct inclusion in the auto-tuning process by receiving an auto-tuning problem and generating a well-performing optimization algorithm specific to that problem.
+In addition, while we demonstrate that LLM-generated algorithms can generalize to a diverse set of unseen search spaces, our study relies on a fixed set of applications and GPUs to evaluate generated algorithms.
+Broader validation across additional architectures and domains can provide further details on their robustness.
+Finally, this work is a first step into a new realm, where optimizer generation could become a foundational capability within large-scale auto-tuning infrastructures, compilers, and ML deployment systems.
+By automatically producing specialized optimizers, such systems could achieve unprecedented levels of portability and self-adaptation across diverse hardware and workloads.